npezzotti/gochat/README.md

 * * HTTP request removes subscription
 * * Websocket server removes users sessions
 * * Websocket server event sent for unsub
+* When user subscribes to a room
+* * Websocket event notifies subs and they update their cache
 * Frontend for Room details view
 * Frontend for edit account
 * Implement logout in frontend